 News

-2025.08 Mentored two interns to graduate from SIP Research Program
+2025.08 Mentored six interns on HCI at SIP Research

-2025.07 Led instruction Intro to VR course at Meta
+2025.07 Led instruction to Intro to VR course at Meta

 2025.04 Held a Scratch-’n-Sniff Vinyl Cutter Workshop